-In a world full of color, it’s no surprise that many of our environments follow color-coded methods.
+In a world full of color, it’s no surprise that many of our environments follow color-coding methods.
 Offices, businesses, and even our homes follow color schemes to create a comfortable, flexible atmosphere.
 Some places, however, get more of an advantage from this practice than others.
 For retail stores specifically, they use color-coding strategies to improve sales and enhance operations.
-Learn more about color-coding methods and how they can be effective within a retail space.
+Learn more about color-coding techniques and how they can be effective within a retail space.

 Influence Customers’ Feelings and Behavior